RaminKav/LostInTime/notes.md

   TODO: remove or rename WorldObjectData type, turn into wall data only
   TODO: add parser for desc/names to add new lines dynamically
   TODO: add way to mark items unstackable, sword stack bug on right click
+  TODO: Maybe there is a way to tick all timers in one system rather than each handle their own timers?
+  BUG: 0 att does no dmg, default to 1 or 5
+  BUG: crafted items have no stats, integrate proto raw stats

 ## Mob Ideas